robomq/robomq.io/docs/STOMP.md

 ## Java

 ### Prerequisite
-The Java library we use for this example can be found at <http://www.germane-software.com/software/Java/Gozirra/>.
+The Java library we use for this example can be found at <https://github.com/robomq/Gozirra>.
 It supports STOMP version 1.0.
-This library has one **limitation**.
-It doesn't allow you to specify the vhost.
-This issue can be fixed by merely 2-line modification, so we recommend you download the source code and fix it by yourself.

-Download the library source file at <http://www.germane-software.com/archives/gozirra-0.4.1.tar.gz> and uncompress it.
-Open `gozirra-0.4.1/java/net/ser1/stomp/Client.java` and modify 2 lines:
-1. line 46: add a vhost argument to the constructor of Client class, so it will be `public Client(String server, int port, String login, String pass, String vhost)`.
-2. line 59: insert a new line `header.put( "host", vhost );`.
-Compile the modified library:

-	javac gozirra-0.4.1/java/net/ser1/stomp/*.java
-	cd gozirra-0.4.1/java/
-	jar cf ../../gozirra.jar net/ser1/stomp/*.class

-Now with you own gozirra.jar, you should be able to specify the vhost in your client program.
+You may clone the repository by `git clone https://github.com/robomq/Gozirra.git`.

 Import this library in your program	`import net.ser1.stomp.*;` and compile your source code along with gozirra.jar.
 For example,